edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

 ## serverless {/* serverless */}

-The `serverless` config Object includes the following properties:
+The `serverless` key is an object with the following properties:

 | Property             | Type     | Description                                                                                                                                           |
 | -------------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |